tomMoulard/htransformation/README.md

 ### Advanced: (Re)Using other headers

-You can reuse other header values in `Value` or one of the `Values` by setting an additional argument `ValueIsHeaderPrefix`.
+You can reuse other header values in `Value` or one of the `Values` by setting an additional argument `HeaderPrefix`.
 Example:

 ```yaml